Santander Edge vs 123 vs 123 Lite review: Cashback current accounts compared

 What to watch out for

 Though the categories of cashback are quite broad and cover lots of bills, not every supplier will be included.
-For example Giffgaff doesn’t appear in the eligible supplier search form.
-Do check how your supplier appears on your bank statement.
-For example M&S Energy doesn’t appear on the list, but Octopus Energy, which is how you’re billed, does.
+For example, Giffgaff doesn’t appear in the eligible supplier search form.
+Do check how your supplier appears on your bank statement as that might be what’s listed.

 Also, if you split bills with a partner or housemate and you pay from separate accounts then you won’t get the full benefit of this type of account.
 You could open up a joint account for these key bills, though there are risks you need to be aware of.